featbit/featbit/README.md

 ◆ To learn how to use FeatBit, you can visit [**FeatBit's documentation page**](https://featbit.gitbook.io/docs/)

-◆ If you met an issues, you can report it to our [**Issues page**](https://github.com/featbit/featbit/issues)
+◆ If you met issues, you can report it to our [**Issues page**](https://github.com/featbit/featbit/issues)

-◆ If you want to request a new feature, you can post it in our [**Discussion's feature suggestions page**](https://github.com/featbit/featbit/discussions/categories/feature-suggestions)
+◆ If you want to request a new feature, you can post it on our [**Discussion's feature suggestions page**](https://github.com/featbit/featbit/discussions/categories/feature-suggestions)

-◆ All important announcement will be posted in our [**Discusssion's announcement page**](https://github.com/featbit/featbit/discussions/categories/announcements)
+◆ All important announcements will be posted on our [**Discusssion announcement page**](https://github.com/featbit/featbit/discussions/categories/announcements).
+It includes information like release, milestones, roadmap, thanks, reward, etc.

 ◆ Any other requirements (such as Q&A, pool, show-n-tell, general topics), you can join our [**Discussions's page**](https://github.com/featbit/featbit/discussions) .

-◆ If you have further questions and would like to contact us, you can join [**FeatBit Slack Channel**](https://join.slack.com/t/featbit/shared_invite/zt-1ew5e2vbb-x6Apan1xZOaYMnFzqZkGNQ) .
+◆ If you have further questions and want to contact us, you can join [**FeatBit Slack Channel**](https://join.slack.com/t/featbit/shared_invite/zt-1ew5e2vbb-x6Apan1xZOaYMnFzqZkGNQ) .

-◆ All approved stories, tasks will be displayed and managed in [**GitHub's project page**](https://github.com/orgs/featbit/projects).
+◆ All approved stories and tasks will be displayed and managed in [**GitHub's project page**](https://github.com/orgs/featbit/projects).

 ## Other useful links